 Dr. Shaw’s Daily Cheapskate Acne Prevention Routine

+Acne is one of several personal skin problems.
 I use the following on family members and myself.
 I DO NOT RECOMMEND THIS PROCESS to anyone!!
 I suggest that you see practitioners in the below two dermatology practices for proper acne diagnosis and treatment plan.
 The below might help you understand the tactics behind any of their treatment plans.
 This website might have some interesting natural cures.
+Key RULE: Do you have oily or dryer skin, naturally?
+Do not complicate the acne problem with (1) "dry skin" problems or (2) acid poor skin (due to residual alkaline soap.

 Problems:

 (1) Blackheads: These must be removed & done so as blackheads that are not red.
-Hydrate the surface by soaking with warm wash cloth & then quickly warm wash & blot dry and then squeeze carefully, broadly and gently.
-Be careful not to injure the skin!
+Hydrate (wet with warm moist cloth 5 minutes) the surface & then quickly warm wash & blot dry and then squeeze carefully, broadly and gently.
+Be careful not to injure the skin (especially if you are white but with a darker complexion...injury can cause pigment to drop into deeper skin and leave a dark blemish)!
 Be satisfied for that attempt at what comes out EASILY.
-Prevention:
+Go after the rest at another time.

-b. topical medicine: extremely thin amount of adapalene 0.1% cream (Differin) @ night (this is the gentlest topical & there are more powerful ones if needed).
-Don't use if pregnant (here is a website with cautions about it).
+• topical medicine: use an extremely thin amount of some retinoid-like (adapalene 0.1% cream, Differin) @ night (this is the gentlest topical & there are more powerful ones if needed).
+Don't use if pregnant (here is a website with cautions about it) & it may increase risk of sunburn.
+If using the above alcohol & moisturizing mix, be sure to choose moisturizer WITHOUT alpha hydroxy or glycolic acid.
+If skin gets too dry, use some moisturizer alone when you sense the dryness.

 (3) Closed whitehead: Leave it alone.
 DO NOT SQUEEZE.
 If you must do something, make an almost microscopic prick of the thinnest skin OVER THE TOP of it…this puts a tiny break in the skin barrier; then squeeze gently so as to urge the whitehead to the surface.
 If it does not immediately pop out…STOP!!
 Put a dab of alcohol on it & quickly a dab of moisturizer lotion & rub in.
 Leave it alone 24 hours or more.